lunar/payments-plugin-shopware/README.md

   1. Capture
       * In Instant mode, the orders are captured automatically
       * In delayed mode you can press `Capture` button from Order details page, Lunar Payment tab.
+      * Also, the order can be Captured by changing the payment status from Authorized to Paid.
   2. Refund
       * To refund an order you can press `Refund` button from Order details page, Lunar Payment tab
+      * Also, the order can be Refunded by changing the payment status from Paid to Refunded.
   3. Void
       * To void an order you can press `Void (cancel)` button from Order details page, Lunar Payment tab
+      * Also, the order can be Voided (canceled) by changing the payment status from Authorised to Cancelled.

   ## Available features